yakimka/rst_tutorial/l/1_2_basic_syntax.rst

 **Your Task:**

-1. In the example editor, create three distinct paragraphs.
+The editor below contains some initial text.
+Your task is to modify and add to it:

+1. Currently, there are a few paragraphs and an indented block.
+    Identify them.
+Add at least one **new** distinct paragraph of your own.
+    For example, you could add it after the first paragraph or at the very end.
+2. Experiment with the blank lines between the existing paragraphs and your new paragraph.
-2. Experiment with using one, two, or even three blank lines between your paragraphs.
-    Notice that the rendered output remains the same.
+    Try using one, two, or even three blank lines.
+Notice how the rendered output separates paragraphs regardless of the exact number of blank lines (as long as there's at least one).
+3. The example already contains an indented block (a block quote).
+    Modify this existing block quote by adding another line of text to it.
+    Then, add a **new** block quote after one of your normal paragraphs.
-3. Add a block quote after your third paragraph.
-Make sure it contains at least two lines of text.
+    Ensure your new block quote also contains at least two lines of text.
-4. Add a final paragraph after the block quote, returning to the normal indentation level.
+4. After your new block quote, add a final paragraph, making sure it returns to the normal (non-indented) indentation level.

 # Lesson Example